HomeDirectoriesThe Directory In-depth analysis: Analyzing Which Sites Actually Send Traffic

 Reality: Many free directories send more qualified traffic than paid alternatives.
 The key is relevance and authority, not payment status.

 Industry-specific directories often outperform general ones.
-A law firm gains more from Avvo or FindLaw than generic business directories.
-Software companies benefit from listings on Capterra or G2 more than broad directories.
+A law firm gains more from Avvo or FindLaw than from generic business directories.
+Software companies benefit more from listings on Capterra or G2 than from broad directories.

-Here’s where Web Directory stands out – it maintains high editorial standards while accepting diverse business categories, creating a quality environment that search engines trust.
+This is where Web Directory stands out.
+It keeps high editorial standards while accepting diverse business categories, which creates a quality environment that search engines trust.

 Social proof directories like Trustpilot and Better Business Bureau send highly qualified traffic.
 Visitors arriving from review sites show stronger purchase intent than general directory traffic.

-Professional networks shouldn’t be overlooked.
-LinkedIn company pages, GitHub profiles (for tech companies), and Behance portfolios (for creative agencies) function as powerful traffic-driving directories.
+Don’t overlook professional networks.
+LinkedIn company pages, GitHub profiles (for tech companies), and Behance portfolios (for creative agencies) work as strong traffic-driving directories.

 Success Story: A Manchester-based marketing agency tracked their directory submissions for 12 months.
 Their top 5 traffic sources were: Google Business Profile (31%), Clutch.co (18%), LinkedIn (14%), local chamber directory (11%), and industry-specific directories (9%).
 The remaining 20+ directories contributed just 17% of total referral traffic.

-Niche directories excel at sending qualified traffic.
+Niche directories are good at sending qualified traffic.
 Visitors from industry-specific directories arrive with clear intent.
-They’re actively seeking your type of business, not randomly browsing.
+They’re actively looking for your type of business, not randomly browsing.

 General directories provide broader exposure and often carry more SEO weight.
-Their high domain authority passes valuable link equity, even if direct traffic remains modest.
+Their high domain authority passes valuable link equity, even if direct traffic stays modest.

 Consider this comparison: